 Dieser Inhalt ist in der von Ihnen ausgewählten Sprache nicht verfügbar.

-Kernel command-line parameters are a way to change the behavior of certain aspects of the Red Hat Enterprise Linux kernel at boot time.
-As a system administrator, you have full control over what options get set at boot.
-Certain kernel behaviors are only able to be set at boot time, so understanding how to make these changes is a key administration skill.
+With kernel command-line parameters, you can change the behavior of certain aspects of the Red Hat Enterprise Linux kernel at boot time.
+As a system administrator, you control which options get set at boot.
+Note that certain kernel behaviors can only be set at boot time.

-Opting to change the behavior of the system by modifying kernel command-line parameters may have negative effects on your system.
-You should therefore test changes prior to deploying them in production.
+Changing the behavior of the system by modifying kernel command-line parameters can have negative effects on your system.
+Always test changes before deploying them in production.
 For further guidance, contact Red Hat Support.

 - The Red Hat Enterprise Linux kernel